SERVERLESS VS SELF-HOSTED 2026: MEDIA STORAGE COSTS COMPARED (S3 VS R2 VS B2)

 Savings: $21,617/month (81% reduction)

-Real-world validation: This aligns with a Chronicle case study, where a major bank achieved significant cost savings at scale while gaining 100x latency improvements.
+This aligns with a Chronicle blog on low-latency systems, where major banks cite significant cost savings at scale alongside 100x latency improvements.

 The Stuff They Don’t Tell You (Hidden Costs That’ll Bite You)